neuml/txtai/README.md

 ### Similarity

 A Similarity pipeline is also a zero shot classifier model where the labels are the queries.
-The results are transposed to get a score per query/label vs scores per input text.
+The results are transposed to get scores per query/label vs scores per input text.

 Similarity parameters are set as constructor arguments.
 Examples below.